thunderrabbit/barefoot_rob/content/books/slow-down/0140-youve-got-talent.md

 * What types of questions do people generally ask you?
 * What problems do people come to you for help?

+Exploring these questions for myself, I have learned I'm a good listener.
+I'm also grounded, for lack of a better term.

+People have described me as "like a tree."

+Missy once had a dream where everything was in chaos, while I was standing in the middle, calmly holding space.

 This chapter appeared after
 Jeremy Weikel reminded me